End of Windows 7 Support: Steps to Maintain Security and Keep Your System Up-to-Date

 1. Switch to a Linux Distribution

 For those looking for a free and stable alternative, Linux distributions like Ubuntu can be a fantastic choice.
 They offer robust security features and user-friendly interfaces, making them suitable for everyday tasks.
-Additionally, many games are compatible with Linux, either natively or through Software like Proton.
+Additionally, many games are compatible with Linux, either natively or through software like Proton.

-Note that some gamers and users of certain Software may face limitations with Linux.
+Note that some gamers and users of certain software may face limitations with Linux.
 However, dual-booting with Windows is an option if you want the best of both worlds.

 To explore Linux further, consider joining online forums or communities that focus on Linux gaming and support.